Arthritis, Septic

 - Immunosuppression (AIDS, diabetes, chemotherapy, steroid therapy)

-- Repeated joint injections, pre-existing joint diseases, trauma, or prosthesis
+- Repeated joint injections, preexisting joint diseases, trauma, or prosthesis

-- Skin infection, cutaneous ulcers
+- Skin and soft tissue infections, cutaneous ulcers

 - Most common organisms: